Free Blogger Outreach Template

 Do Your Homework Before Reaching Out

 You need to do your homework first.
 Reaching out only works with personalized messages.
 You have to know the basics.
+Find out the

-- The name of the person you contact
+- name of the person you contact

-- The topics the blogger is writing about
+- topics the blogger is writing about

 Additionally you need to point out a specific post that has caught your eye.
 Don’t just look up the “about” page.
 At least skim through the actual blog posts.